The Takeaway message?

 Growing pangs and pains

-An event that happened when I was about 9, confirming that growing up was something to be ashamed about (not that I recognised that event as a trigger until many years later – and I’ll discuss that event in more detail elsewhere).
-It is useful because it shows how easily something tiny can affect young minds.
+An event happened when I was about 9, confirming that growing up was something to be ashamed about (not that I recognised that event as a trigger until many years later).
+It is useful here because it shows how easily something trivial can affect young minds.
+We don’t need different brain types.

-Age 9, I really didn’t want to grow up.
+I’ll come back to that event elsewhere… Sufficient to say here that, at age 9, I really didn’t want to grow up.
 But there were problems with that… I was growing up.
 My parents were even buying me ‘grown up’ presents, and they expected me to take responsibility for things.
 There were biological changes happening too about which I knew nothing at all.
-All these events were causing other quirky behaviour and feelings.
+These events, biological and social, were causing other quirky behaviour and feelings.
 But the event that directly triggered my ‘Ludwig van Beethoven disorder’ was the move from primary school to secondary school.

-I feared my parents finding out about this tangible proof that I was becoming an adult (not that I understood any of this in concrete terms at the time: there was just the emotion).
-My anxiety about being called by my surname was so great that it spread to the way I referred to other people.
+I feared my parents finding out about this tangible proof that I was becoming an adult (not that I understood any of this in concrete terms at the time: there was only the lived emotion of fear/anxiety).
+My anxiety about being called by my surname was so great that it spread (generalised, in psycho-jargon) to the way I referred to other people.
 I couldn’t call anyone else by their surname alone.
 I had developed… ‘Ludwig van Beethoven Disorder’.
 Hehe.

 The adult vs child perspective

-The important point here is that no adult could ever have used logic to work out what was going on in my child mind – because it was so illogical by adult standards.
+The important point I’m trying to get across here is that no adult could ever have used logic to work out what was going on in my child mind – because it was so illogical by adult standards.
 Trying to understand children’s behaviour and feelings by applying adult logic is often very misleading.
-Child minds don’t always work in the same way as an adult’s mind, especially when processing cause and effect with their emotions.
+Child minds don’t always work in the same way as an adult’s mind, especially when they are processing matters of cause and effect with their emotions.

 By way of analogy, it’s rather like trying to use human reasoning to understand what a cat is thinking.
 We do not have a cat’s mind.
 Mostly, we know this, so we give cats much more slack than we give to humans: when a cat suddenly has a ‘scatty turn’ we find it charming.
-When a child gets highly excited, we check to see what’s in their orange juice.
+When a child gets highly excited in a way that others don’t, we check what’s in their orange juice.

-It’s not too difficult to grasp the notion of ‘different minds’ in young children.
-But it’s not so easy with teenagers.
-Teenagers often look and sound like adults.
+And it’s often at its hardest with teenagers.
+Teenagers look and sound like adults.
 And a lot of the time they do think just like adults – just not every teenager, at every age, in every situation.
 Their brains and minds are still in flux.

 So what can adults usefully take from this?